-----Dick Cheney on Meet the Pres
+----Dick Cheney on Meet the Pres 12/9/01

 We now know that there statements were false.
 With respect to general linkages between Iraq and al Qaeda, on June 16, 2004, the 9-11 Commission concluded that it had found no "collaborative" relationship between Iraq and al Qaeda.
-The 9-11 Commission further concluded that "[w]e have no credible evidence that Iraq and al Qaeda cooperated on attacks against the United States.
-The Senate Select Committee's Report on Pre-War Intelligence confirmed CIA assessments that "there was no evidence proving Iraqi complicity or assistance in an al-Qaida attack" and that contacts between the two "did not add up to an established formal relationship.
-The Senate Armed Services Committee that there is no evidence of participation by either Saddam Hussein or his principal henchmen in the WMD-sharing with al Qaeda or any other terrorist organizations.319 With respect to the Vice President's allegations of meetings between Mohammed Atta and Iraqi intelligence, the 9-11 Commission concluded: "We do not believe that such a meeting occurred."
+The 9-11 Commission further concluded that "[w]e have no credible evidence that Iraq and al Qaeda cooperated on attacks against the United States."
+The Senate Select Committee's Report on Pre-War Intelligence confirmed CIA assessments that "there was no evidence proving Iraqi complicity or assistance in an al-Qaida attack" and that contacts between the two "did not add up to an established formal relationship."
+On January 28, 2004, David Kay testified before the Senate Armed Services Committee that there is no evidence of participation by either Saddam Hussein or his principal henchmen in the WMD-sharing with al Qaeda or any other terrorist organizations.319 With respect to the Vice President's allegations of meetings between Mohammed Atta and Iraqi intelligence, the 9-11 Commission concluded: "We do not believe that such a meeting occurred."
 The Commission cited FBI photographic and telephone evidence, Czech and U.S. investigations, and reports from detainees, including the Iraqi official with whom Atta was alleged to have met.320